-The District's water system provides retail water service to approximately 1,138 commercial and residential customer accounts which represents an equivalent population of approximately 3,414.
-The District's water system serves mostly single-family residential homes.
+The District's water system provides retail water service to approximately 970 commercial and residential customer accounts which represents an equivalent population of approximately 3,303 residential customers.
+The District's water system serves mostly single-family residential homes, although the number of multi-family, mixed-use, and commercial customers has grown significantly in the past five years.
 The service area consists of residential and commercial development within the boundaries of the District, which is situated between the City of Austin and the City of Dripping Springs along US Highway 290 generally bounded Nutty Brown Road to the east and Sawyer Ranch Road to the west.